CodingWithEnthusiasm/My-Projects/README.md

+The Assembly calculator file can be runned on Debian-based system (like Ubuntu) with NASM shell installed on it

 The StudentService project is a project created with a use of .NET framework and MySQL data base.
 To run it you would need both Visual Studio and MySQL data base installed locally.

 To use it: